 They have all left their mark on the city which can still be seen today in the architecture, the amazing food and of course from their descendants that still live here today, making Pulau Pinang, the most culturally diverse place in Malaysia.

 There is so much to see in the city with historic buildings from many different architectural styles, with dozens of grand old British colonial buildings, Chinese shop-houses, an old British Fort, museums, Chinese Temples, Indian Temples, Churches and Mosques.

 Just wandering around the narrow streets is a fascinating experience for any visitor to Asia, as this is how British Asian settlements looked in the past, something that has unfortunately been lost in places like Singapore, where their drive for modernity wiped out 99% of the past.

 For some of the best places to visit in the city and around the island, view our attractions page.

-These days many of the tired buildings that were former budget accommodations and many other run down buildings, have been fully restored and now offer some very unique and beautiful lodging, with small boutique style Heritage accommodation all over the city.
+These days many of the tired buildings that were former budget accommodations and many other run down buildings, have been fully restored and now offer some very unique and beautiful lodging, with small boutique hotels and stylish Heritage accommodation all over the city.

 Don't worry if your looking for budget places to stay, there is also an ever increasing number of these all around the city with the main centre still around Chulia Street, Love Lane and Muntri Street.